Andrew McCabe controversies, from the Trump text scandal to his wife's failed campaign

 What should I know about McCabe’s FBI career?

-In July 2015, a press release announced that then-FBI director James Comey had appointed McCabe the FBI’s associate deputy director.
-Comey later named McCabe the bureau’s deputy director in January 2016.
+In July 2015, a press release announced that then-FBI Director James Comey had appointed McCabe associate deputy director.
+Comey named McCabe the bureau’s deputy director in January 2016.

-After President Trump fired Comey in May, McCabe was acting director of the FBI from May 9, 2017, until Aug.
+After President Donald Trump fired Comey, McCabe was acting director of the FBI from May 9, 2017, until Aug.
 2, 2017.
-Trump’s pick to replace Comey, Christopher Wray, was sworn in on Aug.
-2.
+Trump’s pick to replace Comey, Christopher Wray, was sworn in the same day.

 WHO IS FBI DIRECTOR CHRISTOPHER WRAY?